 - (a) All State and District Tournaments placed on the chart shall be player drawn with no seeding of players.
 In all State Pro Tournaments, the draw shall determine the sequence of play in both the Main Event and Consolation.
 Players will register on the first scheduled day of the tournament before 9:00 A.M., at which time registration will stop and the chart made up.
 The district may close registration as early as 8:30 A.M. at a District Sponsored Tournament.
 This change must be fully advertised, either in the Preview Schedule or otherwise.
 To qualify for a place on the chart, all players must have signed the Release Form and be present at the time of the draw.
 However, those who did not register may apply to the Tournament Director and, at his/her discretion, will be placed on the chart without the benefit of the draw.
 The Tournament Director, when making up the charts, may place all byes and sub-bracket players evenly throughout the chart, or may group all byes or sub-bracket players together, consistent with the pairing of such players.
 (March 2018) - (b) The following restrictions will apply concerning the TournamentDirector making court assignments: - 1.
 No match is to be called before 9:00 A.M. or after 4:00 P.M., except 100-point Consolation matches may be called until 4:30 P.M.
-Eligible matches must be called until 4:00 P.M. - 2.
+Eligible matches must be called until 4:00 P.M., except for teams or players that have advanced into the semi-final or final rounds on the first day of tournament play.
+(October 2023) - 2.
 A player will not be required to play more than: - (a) three (3) two-out-of-three 75-Point matches, - (b) one (1) two-out-of-three 75-Point matches, and three (3) 100-Point matches, - (c) two (2) two-out-of-three 75-Point matches, and two (2) 100-Point matches, - (d) four (4) 100-Point matches or - (e) three (3) two-out-of-three 12 frame matches in the same day.